jsocol/pystatsd/docs/types.rst

     statsd.set('users', userid)

-If that method is called multiple times with the same userid, that userid will only be counted once, for the sample period.
+If that method is called multiple times with the same userid in the same sample period, that userid will only be counted once.

 .. _statsd: https://github.com/etsy/statsd